thewooniverse/tu_scripts/README.md

 ## Usage per verison:

 ### V2

 #### USAGE:
 1. Download all the relevant CSV files using the audit query on Athena and putting them into the V2/CSVs folder.
-1. a.
-Alternatively, have a server side script that queries, downloads and saves CSVs into the CSVs folder once a day, so that we can automate the querying + downloading CSVs part.
+(Alternatively, have a server side script that queries, downloads and saves CSVs into the CSVs folder once a day, so that we can automate the querying + downloading CSVs part.)

 2. Run main.py, this will output a new txt file in V2/results/, with the date of the audit, containing all of the relevant audit notes in V2/results/audits_YYYY-MM-DD.txt.
 3. After the audits are complete, main.py cleans up the CSVs and moves them into a sub directory: /V2/CSVs/audited_csvs/